 B. MTW Report: Local Asset Management Plan Has the PHA allocated costs within statute during the plan year?
 Yes Has the PHA implemented a local asset management plan (LAMP)?
-No If the PHA is implementing a LAMP, it shall be described in an appendix year every year beginning approved.
-It shall explain the deviations from existing HUD requirements and should be update LAMP.
-Has the PHA provided a LAMP in the appendix?
-No In the body of the Report, PHAs should provide a narrative updating the progress of implementi Management Plan during the fiscal year. ing and operating the Loca Asset
+No If the PHA is implementing a LAMP, it shall be described in an appendix year every year beginning with the ye approved.
+It shall explain the deviations from existing HUD requirements and should be updated if any chang LAMP. • Has the PHA provided a LAMP in the appendix?
+No In the body of the Report, PHAs should provide a narrative updating the progress of implementing and operate Management Plan during the fiscal year. ing the Lo ocal Asset